artyompal/kaggle_quick_draw/README.md

 A non-trivial part of this challenge was to understand how to pack vector image information into 3-channel RGB picture (see data_loader-* scripts).

 ### Metric
 Metric is MAP@3 (mean average precision of top-3 predictions).
-Model is allowed to make 3 guesses for every image, however, a correct second guess would multiply its score by 0.5 and a correct third guess would multiply it by 0.33.
+The model is allowed to make 3 guesses for every image, however, a correct second guess would multiply its score by 0.5 and a correct third guess would multiply it by 0.33.

 ### Models
 There are many different model here, ranging from simple ones (MobileNetV2, ResNet34) to quite advanced ones (SE-something):